NicolasFlamel1/mwcwallet.com/README.md

 ### Receiving MWC From Exchanges Compatibility

-Compatibility for receiving MWC from exchanges to the MimbleWimble Coin web wallet and Ledger Live Desktop/Mobile:
+Compatibility for receiving MWC from exchanges to the MimbleWimble Coin web wallet:

 || [TradeOgre](https://tradeogre.com/exchange/BTC-MWC) |
 |-|-|